Frequently Asked Questions

 For most roles, no!
 Whilst a knowledge and experience of the RAF is beneficial, it isn't crucial as you can learn about this as you go.

-A role description will state if specific knowledge or skills are needed for that role.
+A volunteer role profile will state if specific knowledge or skills are needed for that role.

 Do I need experience in Museums or the role I'm interested in to be a volunteer?